 The "Route" attribute of the Template tag in the dial plan template file can be used to indicate which proxy (default, emergency, FQDN) that the call should be initially routed to.
 For example, to configure an emergency proxy, specify value of the "Route" attribute as "emergency".

 •Backup SIP proxy

 When the primary proxy does not respond to the INVITE message sent by the Cisco SIP IP Phone after the configured number of retries, the Cisco SIP IP Phone sends the INVITE to the backup proxy.
-This is independent from the proxy defined in the Route attribute in the dial-plan template used.
+This is independent from which proxy is defined in the "Route" attribute in the dial plan template used.

 •Emergency SIP proxy